stefangabos/Zebra_TransForm/README.md

     // and assign it to a variable var zt = new $.Zebra_TransForm();

-    // call the plugin's "update" method
-    zt.remove();
+    // revert elements to their original state zt.remove();

 });